sadanandpai/git-guide/README.md

 <br>

-### 18. I followed the above steps, but getting conflicts after git pull.
+### 18. I followed the above steps but got conflicts after git pull.

-If there are code changes on the same region from multiple commits, the conflicts will occur.
-You need resolve all the conflicts and proceed.
+If there are code changes on the same region from multiple commits, conflicts will occur.
+You need to resolve all the conflicts and proceed.

 - Resolve all the conflicts
 - Stage files `git add <file-path>`